VirtusLab/scala-cli/website/docs/reference/scala-command/commands.md

 ## Implementation-specific commands

-Commands that are used within Scala CLI that should be a part of the `scala` command but shouldn't be a part of specification.
+Commands which are used within Scala CLI and should be a part of the `scala` command but aren't a part of the specification.

 ### about